Justin-Insight/mymindteam.com/content/test/_index.md

     take the stress out of testing without sacrificing the accuracy of your results.
   process:
-    - heading: 'Step 1: questionnaire'
+    - heading: "Step 1: questionnaire"
       time: 5-10 minutes
       body: >-
         Get started by filling out our brief questionnaire and we’ll help identify and schedule the test that best suits your needs.
       icon: 1-blue-block.svg
-    - heading: 'Step 2: diagnostic interview'
+    - heading: "Step 2: diagnostic interview"
       time: 1 hour
       body: >-
         Get comfortable with our secure, virtual appointment portal and review your history, background and concerns with your Mind Team clinician.
       icon: 2-orange-block.svg
-    - heading: 'Step 3: online assessment'
+    - heading: "Step 3: online assessment"
       time: 1-5 hours
       body: >-
         Meet remotely with your Mind Team clinician to conduct your virtual assessment.
       icon: 3-yellow-block.svg
-    - heading: 'Step 4: post-assessment feedback'
+    - heading: "Step 4: post-assessment feedback"
       time: 1 hour
       body: >-
         Meet remotely with your Mind Team clinician to review your test results